-Labour's Vaccine Queue Jumping Conspiracy Ignored Real Queue Jumping Labour MP
+Labour MP's Vaccine Queue Jumping Conspiracy Theory Ignored Real Queue Jumping Labour Shadow Minister

 .Thank you for apologising, the accusation was not true.
 It is sad you chose to act like this, we all need to work together to beat this awful disease.— Nadhim Zahawi (@nadhimzahawi) January 3, 2021

 Strangely, the gaggle of Labour MPs who were so keen to jump on the made up rumour about Nadhim Zahawi have been totally silent about an MP who did jump the queue.
-Birmingham Labour MP Khalid Mahmood recieved a Coronavirus vaccine at Birmingham’s Queen Elizabeth Hospital early last week, despite being only 59 years old, and not being eligible for a vaccine until the spring.
+Birmingham Labour MP (and Shadow Procurement Minister) Khalid Mahmood procured himself a Coronavirus vaccine at Birmingham’s Queen Elizabeth Hospital early last week, despite being only 59 years old, and not being eligible for a vaccine until the spring.
 Mahmood boasted to his constituents that:

 “It’s not very well known, but at the end of the day any vaccine unused because people have not turned up for their appointments is made available at the QE vaccination hub – we can’t afford to waste any vaccine doses.
 I joined a queue at about 3pm and got a vaccine.”